 Pre-PG’s team embarked on a quest to identify the high-yielding content that will help you memorize the conceptual facts asked in clinical MCQs.
 We designed the flashcards for serious and ambitious learners who plan to smash their medical PG exams.

-When you start your flashcards practice on Pre-PG, we show a cue or hint and ask you to recall the concept or answer.
+When you start your flashcard practice on Pre-PG, we show a cue or hint and ask you to recall the concept or answer.
 You can either keep a note of it or say it aloud.
 We will reveal the solution once you click on ‘Tap for Answer’.

 After seeing the answer, crosscheck the same with your guess and rate your performance on a scale of 0–5.